What Happens When VA Proposes to Reduce My Disability Rating?

 Why Does VA Reduce Disability Ratings?

 The Department of Veterans Affairs reduces veterans’ disability ratings to ensure that each veteran is being compensated for their current level of disability.
-If VA anticipates that a veteran’s condition will improve over time when initially rating them, they will schedule a re-evaluation of the veteran’s condition and can potentially reduce their disability rating.
+If VA anticipates that a veteran’s condition has improved or will improve over time when initially rating them, they will schedule a re-evaluation of the veteran’s condition and can potentially reduce their disability rating.

 How Does VA Initiate the Rating Reduction Process?

 - Potential for Improvement—If VA saw potential for improvement in your condition when initially rating you, your decision will note that you are subject to future evaluations.
-If your disability is subject to re-evaluation, VA may reduce your rating following an examination.
+If your disability is subject to re-evaluation, VA may reduce your rating following this second examination.
 Veterans must attend this exam if they wish to fight their proposed rating reduction, because if they do not attend, VA will likely reduce their disability rating.

 What Rules Must VA Follow to Reduce Ratings?

-There are due process laws that VA must follow in order to reduce a veteran’s rating.
-To initiate a rating reduction, VA’s first step is to send a notice to the veteran that VA has proposed to reduce his or her rating.
+- VA Notifies the Veteran—To initiate a rating reduction, VA’s first step is to send a notice to the veteran that VA has proposed to reduce their rating.
 This notice is not a rating decision.
 You cannot appeal a proposed reduction using a Notice of Disagreement (NOD) as you would a rating decision.

-If the VA issues a decision reducing a veteran’s disability rating, the veteran should follow the traditional appeals process by filing a Notice of Disagreement (NOD).
+If VA issues a decision reducing a veteran’s disability rating, the veteran should follow the traditional appeals process by filing a Notice of Disagreement (NOD).
 Note that once VA has issued a decision reducing your rating, it will go into effect and your benefits will be impacted.

 Are Certain Conditions More Vulnerable to Rating Reductions?